tinne26/kage-desk/docs/tutorials/intro/07_images.md

 There are two main reasons why we might want to pass images to our shaders:
 - To **apply an effect** to our game sprites or screen.
 This is the most common way to use images in 2D games.
 Pixelize an image, apply a blur or movement blur effect to it, deform it, control its color, apply chromatic aberrations, make simple lighting effects, screen transitions, etc.
 - To **use the image as a texture** for the shader.
-This is very common in 3D, where textures are used for "painting" raw triangles and geometry and for lighting purposes.
+This is very common in 3D, where textures are used for "painting" raw triangles, geometry and lighting purposes.
 In 2D this is more unusual, but there are still some use-cases like creating animation effects on a sprite (e.g. being electrocuted), fancy glitches, reflections on the water, making "see behind the wall" effects and a few others that combine multiple images or textures to achieve a specific effect.
 Advanced lightning techniques with surfaces and normals can also be used in 2D, mainly in top-down view games, but this is rather uncommon, so we won't discuss it in this tutorial.

 *(The words _image_ and _texture_ are often used interchangeably in the context of shaders.
 There are some nuances, but we won't get into it today)*